Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous reviewer for their valuable comments and suggestions that helped improve this paper.
+R.P. thanks Gurtina Besla, Xiaohui Fan, Rob Kennicutt, and Anil Seth for their valuable comments on this project.

-R.P. is currently supported by the University of Utah.
-R.P. was also previously supported by the University of Arizona and in part by NSF NOIRLab.
-R.P. thanks Gurtina Besla, Xiaohui Fan, and Rob Kennicutt for their valuable comments on this project.
+R.P. is currently supported by the University of Utah, and was also previously supported by the University of Arizona and in part by NSF NOIRLab.
 The research of S.J. and A.D. is supported by the U.S. NSF NOIRLab, which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
 M.S. acknowledges support by the Polish National Agency for Academic Exchange (Bekker grant BPN/BEK/2021/1/00298/DEC/1), the State Research Agency of the Spanish Ministry of Science and Innovation under the grants `Galaxy Evolution with Artificial Intelligence' (PGC2018-100852-A-I00) and `BASALT' (PID2021-126838NB-I00).
 This work was partially supported by the European Union's Horizon 2020 Research and Innovation program under the Maria Sklodowska-Curie grant agreement (No. 754510).
 M.M. acknowledges support from the Spanish Ministry of Science and Innovation through the project PID2021-124243NBC22.
 This work was partially supported by the program Unidad de Excelencia Mar\'ia de Maeztu CEX2020-001058-M.

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science, and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation, and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.